Project-OSmOSE/osmose-app/README.md

 ## Deployment

-For Ifremer infrastructure follow the comments in the .gitlab-ci.yml file, otherwise use the docker-compose.yml file (you should create a .env file with the required variables).
+For Ifremer infrastructure follow the comments in the .gitlab-ci.yml file, otherwise use the docker-compose.yml file (you should create a .env file with the required variables, see [possible variables](#possible-env-variable)).

 ## Development